 - Make a paste out of activated charcoal and water.
 Apply the paste to the affected area.
 Wrap a bandage around it and leave it on for 4 hours.
 Do the same procedure multiple times a day.

 Turmeric is loaded with toxin-fighting compounds.
-Its anti-inflammatory and antiseptic properties can decrease pain, swelling, and redness from a spider bite.67
+Its

 - Mix turmeric powder with olive oil.
 Spread the paste on the bitten spot and let it rest for an hour.
 Wash it off with lukewarm water.
 Repeat it several times a day.

 Aloe vera gel can be used to heal bites from black widow spiders and white-tailed spiders.8

 Aloe vera’s healing powers have no bounds on the skin.
 It’s anti-inflammatory, antiseptic, and has a cooling effect on the bitten area.9

 - Extract fresh aloe vera gel from the plant and spread a generous layer on the bitten area.
 Repeat this as much as you can.